 For more information contact Derrick Taylor at firstname.lastname@example.org or (202) 292-1006.

 In addition to participating in the network’s programming, there are also three ways to play an active role in the network community: Alumni can volunteer on the Leadership Alumni Board, serve as a cohort ambassador or act as an agency point of contact.

-The Leadership Alumni Board is made up of volunteers from the various alumni groups and meets monthly via conference call from 3:30 to 5 p.m.
-EST on the third Thursday of every month to share information.
-To join this teleconference or to learn more about the Board and how to get involved, please email Shanda Adams or Kala Shah Surprenant.
+The Leadership Alumni Board is made up of volunteers from the various alumni groups and meets via conference call to share information.
+To join this teleconference or to learn more about the Board and how to get involved, please email Derrick Taylor at email@example.com.

 The Board and the Partnership work together to develop a variety of activities, including networking events, social outings and continuous learning opportunities.
 The Board is also responsible for collecting nominations and selecting recipients of the Leadership Alumni Awards, which are given to alumni who have achieved exceptional results for their respective agencies at the annual Fall EIG graduation luncheon.

 The Partnership welcomes one to two leadership alumni from each agency represented in the Partnership alumni network to serve as an agency point of contact.
 Agency POCs play an important leadership role in keeping alumni in their particular agency connected and informed of opportunities for networking and continuous learning.
 POCs are appointed for two-year terms, with the option to renew if they are still committed to fulfilling the position’s duties and have the alumni community’s support.

 We estimate that POCs will spend approximately four hours each month on their duties.

 Play a key part in keeping your cohort connected with one another and the Partnership for Public Service’s alumni community.